nisranjan/cache/docs/DemoInPostman.md

 ## Postman Demo ##
 These are the few issues that I have often observed when running a demo of the cache service in Postman
-  - A Signed In Postman user
-  - Postman Desktop / Web Application
+  - Initial steps ...
+View Collection, Cluster folder
+  - Issue with "Guest" users
   - Issues with Environment variables

-### Starting with the Postman Demo ###
+  - Issues with Postman Web App

+I know this is a bit cumbersome for a demo, but bear with me and I will solve this soon.

+### Initial Steps ...
+View Collection, Cluster folder ###
-Pressing the "Run in Postman" button, will take you to the "Fork the collection in your worksapce" screen.
-(You can try that ...)
+On pressing the "Run in Postman" button, will take you to the "Fork the collection in your worksapce" screen.
+(You can try that ... at your expense :) )

 <img width="374" height="323" alt="image" src="https://github.com/user-attachments/assets/822d59e5-90eb-435b-9136-290421ed9e91" />